milesw/plugin_devel/README.md

 # Plugin Devel

+Note: As of April 13, 2016 these commands are included with Drupal console.

 ![Screenshot of terminal commands](https://raw.githubusercontent.com/milesw/plugin_devel/media/screenshot.png)

 This is a Drupal 8 module containing Drupal Console commands useful for developing and debugging plugins.